Feminist sex wars

-The feminist sex wars, also known as the lesbian sex wars, sex wars or porn wars, are terms used to refer to collective debates amongst feminists regarding a number of issues broadly relating to sexuality and sexual activity.
-Differences of opinion on matters of sexuality deeply polarized the feminist movement, particularly leading feminist thinkers, in the late 1970s and early 1980s and continue to influence debate amongst feminists to this day.
+The feminist sex wars, also known as the lesbian sex wars, sex wars, or porn wars, are collective debates amongst feminists regarding a number of issues broadly relating to sexuality and sexual activity.
+Differences of opinion on matters of sexuality deeply polarized the feminist movement.
+The debates took place between leading feminist thinkers of the late 1970s and early 1980s, and continue to influence debates amongst feminists to this day.

 The sides were characterized by anti-porn feminist and sex-positive feminist groups with disagreements regarding sexuality, including pornography, erotica, prostitution, lesbian sexual practices, the role of transgender women in the lesbian community, sadomasochism and other sexual matters.
 The feminist movement was deeply divided as a result of these debates.
 Many historians view the feminist sex wars as having been the end of the second-wave feminist era (which began c.
 1963) as well as the herald of the third wave (which began in the early 1990s).

 Two opposing views

 The two sides became labelled anti-pornography feminists and sex-positive feminists.
+The former believed that pornography objectified women, while the latter argued that sexuality was a physical exchange of pleasure that should not be censored or restricted.